2019 Individual Player National Championship Tournament Logistics Information

 |4:15 – 4:35 p.m.||High school finals (round 12)||Rosemont Ballroom AB||Entry Level|

 NAQT will start the finals (and awards) as soon as possible; 3:55 p.m. is an estimate of when they will begin (but it might be earlier or later).

 During the tournament, participants may text 213‑279‑6278 (“NAQT”) with questions; tournament staff will answer incoming messages as quickly as they can.
 Standard messaging rates apply.

 During check-in on Saturday evening, NAQT will operate an Information Desk near the check-in tables.
 On Sunday, during the tournament itself, the Information Desk will be in the International Level atrium.
-The Information Desk should be the first place players or chaperones go with any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
-NAQT will also be selling practice questions and study guides at the Information Desk.
+The Information Desk should be the first destination for any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
+NAQT will also be selling practice material at the Information Desk.